By Tom Hoogterp

 A number of measures were approved concerning budgeting and reopening of the library.
 There are a series of state guidelines to satisfy.
 No dates have been announced, but “soon.”

 The board also approved the use of the Edgenuity (virtual) course catalog for summer school.
 Price especially likes the on-demand tutoring feature.
 The program is available to students for credit recovery or for students who want to get ahead.
+Then, click here if you need help with your English grade.

 Athletic eligibility requirements have been tightened.
 Essentially, a student must be passing all of his/her classes at close of school Friday to participate in the following week’s contests.
 “I’m not anti-sports,” Price assured the board.
 “Education is number one!
 It’s not a right to play sports.”